 Be thorough and don’t skimp on details.
-Omitting parts of your sketch will only make your job harder when it comes time to explaining your design to the factory.
-This means every seam, dart, stitch and button must be in place.
+Omitting parts of your sketch will only make your job harder when the time comes to explain your design to the factory.
+This means every seam, dart, stitch, and button must be in place.
 Typically, a solid line on a garment represents a seam line and a dashed line represents stitching.
-Don’t point to a detail in your techpack and its not actually visible on your sketch!
+Don’t point to detail in your tech pack if it's not actually visible on your sketch!

 Include multiple views

-For garment sketches, it is typical to have just a front and back view but remember, you may need to add additional sketches to show the inside of the garment and/or how parts of the garment function.
+For garment sketches, it is typical to have just a front and back view.
+But remember you may need to add additional sketches to show the inside of the garment and/or how parts of the garment function.
 For accessories, it's important to have multiple views as it provides a better understanding of the design.
-For example, if you are creating a tech pack of shoe or a bag you will need a front, back, side and sometimes even a top, bottom and ¾ view.
+For example, if you are creating a tech pack of shoes or a bag you will need a front, back, side, and sometimes even a top, bottom, and ¾ view.

 Creating a sketch for a tech pack can be very different from the type of sketch needed for a presentation.
 Tech pack sketches do not need much movement or shading, as they can be distracting.
 Black and white sketches can be easier to understand and provide a clear representation of your design.

 Easily create professional fashion flats with Repsketch

 By now you know that a detailed technical sketch goes a long way!